Puerto Rico

 - The lamb symbolizes Jesus Christ according to Catholic iconography.

-- The flag represents peace among men.
+- The flag signifies peace among men.

-- The book represents the gospel.
+- The book represents the Gospel.

 - The crown is a symbol of sovereignty.